open-wc/open-wc/packages/codelabs/src/basics/lit.md

 ## Styling

-We've covered the basics of templating and managing data with lit.
+We've covered the basics of templating and managing data with Lit.
 The last remaining topic we need to look into is styling.
 This isn't a codelab on CSS, so we will only look at some of the specifics of working with styling in lit.

-For styling, lit uses Shadow DOM.
+For styling, Lit uses Shadow DOM.
 If you're not familiar with Shadow DOM, I recommend following the [web component basics](https://open-wc.org/codelabs/basics/web-components.html) codelab.

 To define the styles of your element we need to import the `css` tag and add a static styles property on our element.
 Let's add styles to the todo list: